Particular/ServicePulse/docs/frontend/platform-health-page.md

 ### Tests failing

-1. Run `npm run type-check`.
-2. Run the focused Platform health specs listed above.
+1. Run the focused Platform health specs listed above.
-3. Use `npx vitest run <path> --reporter=verbose` for more detail.
+2. If row details are wrong, inspect whether the scenario is changing instance health, built-in custom checks, or both.